eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `memory_request` - (Computed) - Quantity - MemoryRequest of cluster autoscaler container.<br />Default: 300Mi.
 - `cpu_request` - (Computed) - Quantity - CPURequest of cluster autoscaler container.<br />Default: 100m.
 - `max_node_provision_time` - (Computed) - String - MaxNodeProvisionTime determines how long CAS will wait for a node to join the cluster.
-- `pod_annotations` - (Computed) - Map(String) - PodAnnotations are the annotations added to cluster autoscaler pods when they are created.<br />Default: none.
+- `pod_annotations` - (Computed) - Map(String) - PodAnnotations are the annotations added to cluster autoscaler pod when they are created.<br />Default: none.
 - `create_priority_expender_config` - (Computed) - Bool - CreatePriorityExpenderConfig makes kOps create the priority-expander ConfigMap<br />Default: true.
 - `custom_priority_expander_config` - (Computed) - Map(List(String)) - CustomPriorityExpanderConfig overides the priority-expander ConfigMap with the provided configuration.
 Any InstanceGroup configuration will be ignored if this is set.<br />This could be useful in order to use regex on priorities configuration.

+### warm_pool_spec

+#### Argument Reference

+The following arguments are supported:

+- `min_size` - (Computed) - Int - MinSize is the minimum size of the pool.
+- `max_size` - (Computed) - Int - MaxSize is the maximum size of the warm pool.
+The desired size of the instance group<br />is subtracted from this number to determine the desired size of the warm pool<br />(unless the resulting number is smaller than MinSize).<br />The default is the instance group's MaxSize.
+- `enable_lifecycle_hook` - (Computed) - Bool - EnableLifecycleHook determines if an ASG lifecycle hook will be added ensuring that nodeup runs to completion.<br />Note that the metadata API must be protected from arbitrary Pods when this is enabled.

 ### service_account_issuer_discovery_config